hnvy/day-ploy/README.md

 - [ ] Add ability to move activities up and down

 ## Done
+- [X] Feature that tells the user the time at which the day ends
 - [X] Make the program remember the number of daily working hours.
 This is added to `time.txt`
 - [X] File validation
 - [X] Add Rigid feature